carbon-language/carbon-lang/llvm/docs/TableGen/LangRef.rst

 Defines a record whose name is given by the optional :token:`Value`.
-The value is parsed in a special mode where global identifiers (records and variables defined by ``defset``) are not recognized, and all unrecognized identifiers are interpreted as strings.
+The value is parsed in a special mode where global identifiers (records and variables defined by ``defset``, and variables defined at global scope by ``defvar``) are not recognized, and all unrecognized identifiers are interpreted as strings.

 If no name is given, the record is anonymous.
 The final name of anonymous records is undefined, but globally unique.